 Who We Are

-Alliance Credit Union is a local, not-for-profit financial cooperative.
+Alliance Credit Union is your local, not-for-profit financial cooperative.
 Originally chartered in 1948 to serve the financial interests of Emerson Electric Co. employees, today’s Alliance Credit Union serves communities throughout Greater St. Louis.
 Our not-for-profit status means we can provide you lower loan rates and higher returns on savings accounts.
-Our profits are invested back into the credit union- not divided up by outside stockholders.
+We invest our profits back into the credit union- profits are not divided up by outside stockholders.
 We will provide you with personal service, convenience and competitive financial solutions from a professional staff.

 Mission & Values

 We understand that confidence must be earned and we strive to do just that.
 We provide you, our members, personal service, convenience and competitive financial programs.